equipacloud4/TO-DO-app/README.md

 To run your APP on docker containers:
  - Through the docker-compose file all 3 containers will be created and inicialized.
 All you have to do is run the comand:
-   - "docker-compose up -d --build"
+   - docker-compose up -d --build

        Access the APP through http://localhost:4200/

 Have FUN!!!